wiebow/fighting-computers/content/Projects/Commodore 64/Tetris in 6502/Tetris in 6502 - Part 2.md

 We also added the pause and reset key, but those will be activated later on.
 Also later, we will add joystick support, which shouldn't be too hard once we have the keyboard and reactions to that in place.
 Hmm.
 How to turn left and right with one joystick button though?
 A challenge!!

-I really like the KickAssembler possibility to have reusable labels...
+I really like the Kick Assembler possibility to have reusable labels...
 It was a nightmare on the C64 to think up new labels for simple branch operations and it resulted in weird names which make no sense after 25 years!
 I should have thought of that then.

 One thing that stumped me in Kick Assembler was the fact that I had to use a `#` before the key definitions in the code (`#LEFT`, `#RIGHT`, etc) .
 This is because I defined them not as hexadecimal but as decimal numbers.
 Not adding the `#` does not result in compile errors but weird behaviour.